Ammoniya/Anatomy-Of-Linux/Kubernetes.md

 #### Start kubernetes master
 ```
 sudo kubeadm init --pod-network-cidr=*.*.*.* [Ex- 10.244.0.0/16]

-NOTE - If kubeadm is used and you are planning to use coreos flannel  as your network,
- then pass --pod-network-cidr=10.244.0.0/16
- to kubeadm init to ensure that the podCIDR is set

-MAKE SURE TO - copy the join command that gives token and certificate to add workers

 ```
 #### Set kubectl to executable mode without sudo and point kubectl to the Kubernetes API server
 ```